Chadillac12/db/icd_browser/README.md

 - Default Excel path: edit the sidebar field (defaults to `sample_data/icd_flat_example.xlsx`; update to your file).
 - File uploader: drop an `.xls`/`.xlsx` export and it will override the default path for the session.
 - Data loading and normalization are cached for responsiveness; missing required columns are surfaced with clear errors.
+- From the diff tool: you can point the browser at the normalized outputs emitted by `csv_excel_diff.py --export-normalized-left/--export-normalized-right`.
+The `.xlsx` exports include a `flat_filled` sheet plus per-table sheets; any of these files work as the input to the browser.

 ## Column mapping overrides (JSON)